shenxudeu/shenxudeu.github.io/_posts/2016-12-01-vae-is-easy-to-understand.md

 -----
 I assume you, like me, know a bit of neural networks.

-About 2 years ago, I started to study Deep Learning from online resources.
-Thanks to Andrej Karpathy's beautiful blog and course note, I start to understand Neural Networks and start to code the DeuNet.
-Time proves it was a right decision and effort.
-I guess my initial effort inspired you a bit to apply it on your own Ph.D research.
-Your handwork helped yourself land to current job, doing real AI research.
+I assume you, also like me, have attempted many times to understand Bayesian modeling and have either failed or got lost.

-As well, I hope this initial research I have done will get you started on Bayesian modeling word.
-I believe Bayesian modeling is a non-avoidable field on your career.
-Bayesian people speaks a different language as NN people, which makes it unintuitive to understand.
+After all, Bayesian people speaks a different language from NN people, which can be counterintuitive at times.
 Among the hardest, there is no Andrej Karpathy yet on this topic.
-I spent a lot time during the past month, read a lot articles, paper, and code.
-This little is just a starting point, hope could lead us to a better and deeper understanding.
+I am not by any measure qualified to be that guy, but would just like to share a bit of what I've known.

 OK, let's get started.